prasadpros/android/README.md

 This App follows the well architectural design and design patterns for achieving better maintainable, loosely coupled and unit testable.
 The following patterns and libraries are used.

--Kotlin
+-Kotlin as our language to code in

--MVP
+-MVP Architecture for lose coupling  between components

--Dagger2
+-Dagger 2 for dependency injection

--Retrofit
+-Retrofit for network requests

--Gson
+-Gson for parsing the json data

--RxKotlin
+-RxKotlin  to handle execution of data operations

--Junit
+-Junit for unit tests

--Mockito
+-Mockito for handling mock data in our tests

--Expresso
+-Espresso for our Android UI tests